 The Graduate Diploma consists of 8 units of study.
 The BCA program was designed to be done part-time.
 At two units per semester, the Graduate Diploma can be completed in two years.

-The Biostatistics Research/Practical Project/Thesis (WPP) is not a requirement and Survival Analysis is an elective.
-Some students may substitute electives for units of study such as Epidemiology, Mathematical Background for Biostatistics, Probability and Distribution Theory or Principles of Statistical Inference, if they have equivalent prior study.
+Compulsory units for the Graduate Diploma include: Epidemiology, Mathematical Foundations for Biostatistics, Data Management and Statistical Computing, Principles of Statistical Inference, Regression Modelling for Biostatistics 1 and Regression Modelling for Biostatistics 2.
+Some students may substitute electives for units of study such as Epidemiology, Mathematical Foundations for Biostatistics, or Principles of Statistical Inference, if they have equivalent prior study.

 On completion of the Graduate Diploma, graduates will have attained the required skills for employment as a biostatistician.